Introduction

 Setting Up the Intel NUC

-With the installation media prepared, it was time to set up the Intel NUC:
+With the installation media ready, it was time to set up the Intel NUC:

-• I carefully inserted the bootable USB drive into one of the front USB ports of the NUC.
+- I plugged the bootable USB drive into one of the front USB ports of the NUC.

-• As the NUC powered up, I pressed the F2 key repeatedly to enter the BIOS setup.
-The exact key can vary, but this is common for Intel systems.
+- As the NUC started up, I pressed the F2 key to get into the BIOS setup.

-• I navigated to the “Boot” tab in the BIOS settings.
+- I went to the “Boot” tab in the BIOS settings.

-• I changed the boot order to prioritize the USB drive as the first boot device.
-This ensured that the system would boot from the USB stick first.
+- I changed the boot order to make the USB drive the first boot device.

-• After making the necessary changes, I saved the configuration and exited the BIOS.
-The NUC rebooted, and the Proxmox installer started from the USB drive.
+- I saved the changes and exited the BIOS.
+The NUC rebooted and the Proxmox installer started.

 Installing Proxmox VE